dmuth/cat-crawler/README.md

 ### Current status

-**Partially working**
+**Sorta working**

-I can now max out my cable connection by spidering websites (sorry about that, CNN).
+Images are now downloaded and saved in the downloads/ directory, though rather indiscriminately.

-I'll be working on image downloads and searching next.
+I'll work on alt and title tag searching next.

 ### TODO